Will holograms be the next innovation in the post-pandemic workplace?

 “As you look to that hybrid model, companies are going to have to innovate around that interplay between the remote employee experience and in-office employee experience,” said Lisa Walker, the vice president of brand at Fuze, a teleconferencing service.
 “The technologies that can solve for that are going to pop.”

-A January workplace survey by PWC found that most executives and employees expect a hybrid workplace reality to kick off in the second quarter of this year.
+A January workplace survey by PWC found that most executives and employees expect a hybrid workplace to kick off in the second quarter of this year.
 A separate survey by the National Association for Business Economics found that only 11 percent of the employees are expected to return to their pre-pandemic working arrangements.
 Corporate travel is expected to remain slashed.

 Holograms might not be the next big thing, but start-ups in the 3-D space are positioning their offerings just in case.